 Getting to the Isle of Man is not always a simple task; there’s no train down the road that you can hop on to take you there.
 The two main methods of getting to the island are sailing with the Isle of Man Steam Packet Company or flying to Ronaldsway Airport with one of the three commercial airlines that operate routes.
-Outside of these options, charter flights can also be arranged to fly from specific destinations.

 By Ferry